elggem/js-primordialparticles/README.md

 ## What is this?

 This is an unofficial JS clone of the [PPS System](http://zool33.uni-graz.at/artlife/PPS) for cool demonstration purposes.
+It runs perfectly on an iPhone 6 but might not run smoothly on other browser/OS combinations yet...
+It is based on a simplistic JS multi agent simulation.

 > [How a life-like system emerges from a simplistic particle motion law.](http://www.nature.com/articles/srep37969) Thomas Schmickl, Martin Stefanec, Karl Crailsheim